chanukya0901/Segementation-and-ocr/README.md

        https://keras.io/examples/vision/captcha_ocr/

 Inference Pipeline:

-    1. unzip foldername.zip
-       unzip product_overlay_sappa_chanukya.zip

-    2. create virtual environment. python3 -m venv odometer
+    1. create virtual environment. python3 -m venv odometer

-    3. activate virtual environment source odometer/bin/activate
+    2. activate virtual environment source odometer/bin/activate

-    4. install necessary requirements for code to run. pip install -r setup.txt
+    3. install necessary requirements for code to run. pip install -r setup.txt

-    5. export pythonpath to current directory export PYTHONPATH=$PWD
+    4. export pythonpath to current directory export PYTHONPATH=$PWD

-    6. run test_predict.py with your test folder path. python test_predict.py --folder_path ./train/62a4ff862be4ea4a151632a9
+    5. run test_predict.py with your test folder path. python test_predict.py --folder_path ./train/62a4ff862be4ea4a151632a9

         instead of ./train/62a4ff862be4ea4a151632a9 you need to provide your test directory path

-    7. result will be stored with name test_results.csv in the present working directory.
+    6. result will be stored with name test_results.csv in the present working directory.

   Note: both model is trained on ubuntu22.04 with 16gb ram and 6 gb gpu ram.
         all the above details provided are steps to run on linux machine.